(The instruments are in approximate chronological order: Oldest first.)

 8235 ** J-4 SILENCED INSTRUMENT KEY / SET:(9KB) This unusual key is silenced by placing rubber bunpers on its contacts and adjusting screws.
 It was probably used as a practice key and the clicks were eliminated to avoid bothering nearby students in a large classroom.
 An alternative explanation comes to mind since this one is mounted on a board with a light.
 It may have been used to train operators to copy light signals and the silenced contacts prevented them from copying the sounds, forcing them to concentrate entirely on the light signals.
 (This key is in the Pete Malvasi - W2PM collection.)

-8240 FLAME PROOF KEY AND WINKER: (34KB) Type C.Q.1140 Serial No. (blank) mfg by INTERNATIONAL RADIO TELEGRAPH COMPANY.
+8240 J-7 FLAME PROOF KEY AND WINKER: (34KB) Type C.Q.1140 Serial No. (blank) mfg by INTERNATIONAL RADIO TELEGRAPH COMPANY.
 This set consists of a flameproof key similar to the J-5-A mounted on a black bakelite base along with a metal- enclosed light socket.
-I have been told that this set was used in aircraft to give the radio operator visual feedback when he pressed the key to overcome the high noise levels in early aircraft.
-Socket missing.
+Peter, G4TFH has found a description of this set in Radio Communications Pamphlet No.13 from 1918 for the SCR-73 using the RT-4 transmitter.

 8244 FLAME PROOF KEY AND WINKER: As above with J-5 key Manufacturedd